HiEST/scorsa/README.md

 - COLOR is a color in hex code, e.g. `#79F1F2`.
 - TIMES is a dictionary that describes the performance model of the job.
-It's indexed by family names (e.g. xeon-e7-v2, atom), and each entry is a dictionary that includes execution times for different configurations of numbers of CPUs per node, e.g:
+It's indexed by family names (e.g. xeon-e7-v2, atom), and each entry is a dictionary that includes execution times in seconds for different configurations of numbers of CPUs per node, e.g:
 ```
 "xeon-e7-v2" : {
    "1" : 100.0,